davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 ## Fabric Version

 Fabric 2.x has performance improvements over Fabric 1.4.
 Fabric 1.4 is now out of LTS and should not be used in production environments.
-Fabric 2.5 is the latest LTS version and includes the new Peer Gateway service.
+Fabric 2.5 is the latest LTS version and includes the new peer Gateway service.
 When used with the new gateway SDKs, applications will demonstrate improved performance relative to applications based on the legacy SDKs.

 ## Hardware considerations